-We estimate that our net proceeds from the sale of the common stock offered pursuant to this prospectus supplement, will be approximately \$ million, or approximately \$ million if the underwriters exercise in full their option to purchase additional shares, based upon the combined public offering price of \$ per share and after deducting the underwriting discount and the estimated offering expenses that are payable by us.
+We estimate that our net proceeds from the sale of the common stock and warrants offered pursuant to this prospectus supplement, will be approximately \$1.625 million, or approximately \$1.762 million if the underwriters exercise in full their option to purchase additional shares and/or warrants, based upon the combined public offering price of \$1.20 per share and half-warrant and after deducting the underwriting discount and the estimated offering expenses that are payable by us and excluding the proceeds, if any, from the warrants issued pursuant to this offering.

-We currently intend to use the net proceeds from this offering for growth and working capital, including introducing new products to the market, fulfilling future purchase orders, expanding research and development initiatives, and for other general corporate purposes.
+We currently intend to use the net proceeds from this offering for growth and working capital, including introducing new diagnostic products to the market, fulfilling future purchase orders, developing new customers, expanding research and development initiatives, and for other general corporate purposes.